EQUITIESLAB

 Leverage Morningstar Data

-Morningstar is an industry-leading data provider that supplies Equities Lab with deep, comprehensive financials on American, Canadian, and Australian equities.
+Morningstar is an industry-leading data provider that Equities Lab uses to supply deep comprehensive financials on American, Canadian, and Australian equities.
 This allows us to simulate, with splits and dividends handled correctly, almost any trading strategy involving technical or fundamental criteria.

 • 25,000+ companies, alive and dead